DragonSenses/Algorithms/LeetCode/146-lru-cache/problem.md

 Tasks 1, 2, and 3 can be easily achieved using a standard built-in hash map.
 But how do we accomplish tasks 4, 5, and 6?

+## **Implementation Plan**

+### Adding Nodes to the Back

+In tasks 4 and 5, we need to add nodes to the back of the linked list.
+Because we are aiming for an `O(1)` time complexity, we must keep a reference to the tail of our linked list.

+### Removing Nodes from the Front

+In task 6, we need to remove from the front of the linked list.
+This means we must also keep a reference to the head (although we would probably do this anyways since you always want to keep the head of a linked list).

+We can easily detect when the size of the data structure exceeds capacity by checking the size of our hash map.

+### Moving Nodes to the Back

+When an existing key is updated or fetched, we need to find its associated linked list node and move it to the back.
+This requires a reference to the node.
+By mapping each key to its associated node in the hash map (`int: Node`), we can achieve this in `O(1)` time.

+### Using Sentinel Nodes

+To handle edge cases, we use sentinel nodes.
+We set our head and tail attributes to dummy nodes.
+The "real" head will be `head.next` and the "real" tail will be `tail.prev`.
+These dummy nodes prevent `head` or `tail` from being null.
+Initialize `head.next = tail` and `tail.prev = head`.